-Designing Streets for Kids is a supplement to GDCI’s Global Street Design Guide, which set a new global baseline for designing urban streets.
-Designing Streets for Kids builds upon the approach of putting people first, with a focus on the specific needs of babies, children, and their caregivers as pedestrians, cyclists, and transit users in urban streets around the world.
+The Global Designing Cities Initiative’s Designing Streets for Kids focuses on the specific needs of babies, children, and their caregivers as pedestrians, cyclists, and transit users in urban streets around the world.

 Offering detailed diagrams and rich graphics, Designing Streets for Kids captures best practices, strategies, programs, and policies used globally by cities from Bogotá to Moscow.
-The guide pays special attention to street redesigns in key places, such as schools and neighborhood streets, as well as high-traffic areas including commercial streets and intersections.
-With a dedicated chapter on “How to Make Change Happen,” the guide also shows how to implement and scale-up street redesign plans, highlighting tactics to engage children throughout the planning process—an often-overlooked approach that can dramatically transform how streets are designed and used.
+The guide pays special attention to street redesigns in places like schools and neighborhood streets, as well as high-traffic areas such as commercial streets and intersections.
+With a dedicated chapter on “How to Make Change Happen,” the guide also shows how to implement and scale up street redesign plans, highlighting tactics to engage children throughout the planning process—an often-overlooked approach that can dramatically transform how streets are designed and used.

 Designing Streets for Kids was produced as part of GDCI’s Streets for Kids program, which aims to inspire leaders, inform practitioners, and empower communities to make cities around the world better for children and their caregivers.
 GDCI was incubated by NACTO and is now an independent initiative.